paulboot/neo2-networktester/README.md

 3. Select the `.img.xz` Armbian image
 4. Flash it to the card

-> **NOTE** If Etcher complains about anything (image corruption/failure of device) then on my hardware setup stopping Etcher en restarting Etcher fixed the error.
+> **NOTE:** If Etcher complains about anything (image corruption/failure of device) then on my hardware setup stopping Etcher en restarting Etcher fixed the error.
 Also after writing each image restart Etcher.

 ###  Log in via SSH
+After a succesful boot the activity lights on the Ethernet port should periodically blink.
+Search your DHCP server logs and look for a device with hostname: `nanopineo`
 ```
-ssh root@<your-ip-address>
+ssh root@<your-neo-ip-address>
 ```

 Default login: